Blame It On The Beatles And Bill Shankly was published as a paperback at the end of September 2018. It is also available as an e-book.

 John Winter was born in Liverpool.
 While a student at Liverpool University in the nineteen sixties he wrote pop songs, several of which were published and recorded by people as varied as 'Diddy' David Hamilton, the BBC Disc Jockey, and Faith Brown, the well-known actress, singer, comedian and impressionist, when she was a member of a vocal group called The Carrolls.
 As a result of this song-writing he got to know some of the musicians and poets who were making the city famous across the world.
 These experiences provide the background to what is otherwise a work of fiction.

 The photograph on the front cover of the book is of the bronze statue of The Beatles which stands on the Pier Head in Liverpool in front of the iconic Liver Building, Cunard Building, and Port of Liverpool Building.
-It is used by kind permission of the sculptor, Andrew Edwards, to whom I offer my grateful thanks.
+It is used by kind permission of the sculptor, Andrew Edwards, with grateful thanks.
 The statue was commissioned by The Cavern Club and unveiled by John Lennon's sister, Julia Baird, on the 50th Anniversary of the band's final concert in Liverpool.

 John Winter has previously published (in 2014) 'Aiming High - Overland to The Himalayas 1971', a book which describes his experiences as a member of an expedition to the unclimbed West Ridge of Indrasan, a mountain over twenty thousand feet in height which some experts say is more difficult than Everest.
 He and the team travelled overland to India along what became known as 'The Hippie Trail', a journey which would now be almost impossible to complete because of the dangers which travellers would face in countries such as Afghanistan.
 As well as indicating how different things were in 1971, the book also describes a personal journey.
 Before joining the expedition he had no experience at all of mountaineering.
 He had not even climbed to the top of Snowdon.
 It is a tale of high-altitude mountaineering as seen through the eyes of a non-climber.
 It describes the problems and physical dangers which have to be overcome by those who choose to climb the world's highest mountains.